 Within each of the biology program tracks, students may wish to choose an additional concentration of related courses.
 Selecting a concentration is optional and the courses can be taken within the credits needed for the degree.
 Only one concentration may be chosen.

 Biotechnology is a dynamic and growing field in which the discoveries of modern biology are applied to solve problems in medicine and agriculture.
 You can explore this field as a concentration to the MS in Biology.

-The unique course of study provides a solid foundation in the sciences with training in business to give students the expertise to succeed in both scientific and business environments, including universities, hospitals and the pharmaceutical and biotechnology industries.
-The program includes critical training in laboratory safety, research ethics and 21st century instrumentation and techniques.
-The required internship offers invaluable firsthand experience.
+The unique course of study provides a solid foundation in the sciences with training in business to give students the expertise to succeed in both scientific and business environments, including the pharmaceutical and biotechnology industries.
+The program includes critical training in laboratory safety, business management and ethics, and 21st century instrumentation and techniques.
+The required internship in a biotechnology-related company or laboratory offers invaluable firsthand experience.

 Exceptional Hands-On Learning

 Research is a major part of biology education at Adelphi.
 Students have the opportunity to participate in Adelphi’s Annual Scholarship and Creative Works Conference to showcase their work to faculty and the rest of our community.
 Biology students have applied their on-campus research knowledge to real-life work settings, with recent internships held at: